UW-UPL/Documentation/Code-of-Conduct.md

 ## Acknowledgment of Codes of Conduct
 By participating in UPL activities, members acknowledge that they are familiar with and agree to adhere to the [UW Madison Student Code of Conduct](https://conduct.students.wisc.edu/) and the [Wisconsin Administrative Code UWS](https://docs.legis.wisconsin.gov/code/admin_code/uws).

+## Relationship to University Policies

+This Code of Conduct is intended to supplement—not replace or override—the University of Wisconsin-Madison’s official policies, including but not limited to its Non-Discrimination and Harassment policies.
+In cases of conflict or overlap, University policy always takes precedence.
+All participants remain subject to university-wide expectations and procedures for reporting and resolving discrimination, harassment, or misconduct.